Bonsai: Gradient-free Graph Condensation for Node Classification: Experiments

 \subsection{Experimental Setup}

 The specifics of our experimental setup, including hardware and software environment, and hyper-parameters are detailed in App.~\ref{app:setup}.
 For the baseline algorithms, we use the code shared by their respective authors.
-We conduct each experiment $5$ times and report the means and standard deviations.
-Across all datasets, we maintain a train-validation-test split ratio of $60:20:20$. \looseness=-1
+We conduct each experiment $5$ times and report the means and standard deviations. \looseness=-1